jefflund/archive/quotes.md

 adulation by the public, but because it is fun to program.
 -Linus Torvalds

+Learning to code is useful no matter what your career ambitions are.
+-Arianna Huffington

 People think that computer science is the art of geniuses but the actual reality is the opposite, just many people doing things that build on each other, like a wall of mini stones.